KoBeWi/Metroidvania-System/README.md

 If your object is not a node, or for some reason you want them to share ID, you can manually assign ID by setting `object_id` metadata, e.g. `object.set_meta(&"object_id", "my_id")`.
 Another alternative is implementing `_get_object_id()` in the object (the returned ID will be cached in meta).
 The meta and method will have priority over the auto-ID.
 If the ID can't be determined, `get_object_id()` will return empty String.

 Another related method is `get_object_coords()`.
 It works just like `get_object_id()` (including `object_coords` meta and `_get_object_coords()` method), but instead it returns object's coordinates on the world map.
 You can use it to draw custom ad-hoc stuff on the minimap or manually assign object markers.
 If the provided object is a Node2D, it will return an accurate coordinates.
-If it's a plain Node, it will return coordinates of top-left corner of the current room (note that it needs to be inside a scene assigned to some map room).
+If it's a plain Node, it will return coordinates of the top-left corner of the current room (note that it needs to be inside a scene assigned to some map room).
 If the coords can't be determined, `Vector3i()` is returned.

 ### Cell overrides